 Talk to parents in your own school who live in your part of town, using the channels discussed above.

-Create a group chat for the club, making it easy to add newcomers to the lift club and communicate roster and important updates.
+Create a group chat for the club, making it easy to add newcomers to the lift club and communicate the roster and important updates.

 Decide the format—your club could involve door-to-door pickups, or begin each lift from a convenient central spot in the neighbourhood with ample parking where kids can assemble.